beauty

 Honestly, same.

-Commenting on the now-deleted Facebook post, people slammed the council's condition of entry, calling it "disgusting" and outrageous."
+Commenting on the now-deleted Facebook post, people slammed the council's condition of entry, calling it "disgusting" and outrageous".

-Another said: "So long as practicality and safety are considered, it shouldn't be anyone else's business what I'm comfortable swimming in."
+One person wrote: "So long as practicality and safety are considered, it shouldn't be anyone else's business what I'm comfortable swimming in."

-Ian Grace, the founder of a youth charity, has called for Gold Coast Mayor Tom Tate to put a stop to women wearing revealing swimwear in a letter published by the Gold Coast Bulletin.
+Ian Grace, the founder of a youth charity, called for Gold Coast Mayor Tom Tate to put a stop to women wearing revealing swimwear in a letter published by the Gold Coast Bulletin.

 The 2022 Gold Coast Volunteer of the Year said the bikini trend made him feel "uncomfortable", claiming that women are "sending the wrong message".